What is H1N1 influenza?

 - Wash your hands often: Use soap and water.
 Use gel hand cleanser when there is no soap and water available.
 Do not touch your eyes, nose, or mouth unless you have washed your hands first.

-- Cover your mouth when you sneeze or cough: Cough into a tissue or your shirtsleeve so you do not spread germs.
+- Cover your mouth when you sneeze or cough: Cough into a tissue so you do not spread germs.

 - Clean shared items: Clean table surfaces, doorknobs, and light switches with a germ-killing cleaner.
 Do not share towels, silverware, and dishes with people who are sick.
 Wash bed sheets, towels, silverware, and dishes with soap and water.